Scree: Description

-Scree is formed by rockfall, which distinguishes it from colluvium.
-Colluvium is rock fragments or soil that is deposited by rainwash, sheetwash, or slow downhill creep, usually at the base of gentle slopes or hillsides.
-However, the terms scree, talus, and sometimes colluvium tend to be used interchangeably.
-The term talus deposit is sometimes used to distinguish the landform from the material of which it is made.
+Talus deposits typically have a concave upwards form, where the maximum inclination corresponds to the angle of repose of the mean debris particle size.

 Scree slopes are often assumed to be close to the angle of repose.
 This is the slope at which a pile of granular material becomes mechanically unstable.
 However, careful examination of scree slopes shows that only those that are either rapidly accumulating new material, or are experiencing rapid removal of material from their bases, are close to the angle of repose.
 Most scree slopes are less steep, and they often show a concave shape, so that the foot of the slope is less steep than the top of the slope.

+Scree with large, boulder-sized rock fragments may form talus caves, or human-sized passages formed in-between boulders.